paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-105-community-services-programs.md

 (1) Except as provided in paragraph (2), of the allotment to each State in each fiscal year—

-  (A) 40 percent shall be available for the activities described in subsection (a) of this section;
+  (A) 40 percent shall be available for the activities described in subsection (a);

-  (B) 60 percent shall be available for the activities described in subsection (b) of this section.
+  (B) 60 percent shall be available for the activities described in subsection (b).

 (2) For any fiscal year the Secretary may waive the percentage requirements specified in paragraph (1) on the request of a State if such State demonstrates to the satisfaction of the Secretary—